sleepyloris/sleepyloris/README.md

 ### Hi there 👋

-Im a Computer Scientist and a Philosopher currently studying at sfu.
+Im a Cognitive Scientist studying at sfu.
+Within my area I focus on Computer Science and Philosophy.

-🔭 I’m currently working on replay file analysis of StarCraft 2 🌱 I’m currently learning Computational Linguistics
+- 🔭 Working on replay file analysis of StarCraft 2
+- ⚡ Fun fact:

+- 📫 How to reach me: email me!

 <!--